Lahaina in pictures: Before and after the devastating Maui wildfires

 / CBS News

-Hawaiian officials are prepared for a rise in the death toll from the deadliest U.S. wildfire in more than a century.
+Hawaiian officials are prepared for the death toll to keep rising from the deadliest U.S. wildfire in more than a century.

-At least 99 people were confirmed to have died as of Monday, and recovery crews with cadaver dogs continue to work their way through hundreds of homes and burned-out vehicles in Lahaina, the historic coastal town on the island of Maui.
+More than 100 people were confirmed to have died as of Tuesday night, and recovery crews with cadaver dogs continue to work their way through hundreds of homes and burned-out vehicles in Lahaina, the historic coastal town on the island of Maui.

 These before and after pictures show the extent of the devastation in Lahaina.